hucker/splint/README.md

 workings of splint.  `RUID`s are different.
 The purpose of a `RUID` is to tag every rule function with a unique value that is, ideally, meaningful to the user.
 The only rule to the code is that they are unique.
 If you tag a single function with an
-RUID the system will expect you to put a unique ID on every function.
-A `SplintException` is thrown if there are RUIDs that are not unique.
+RUID the system will expect you to put a unique ID on every function, or to set the auto_ruid flag to True when creating a SplintChecker object.

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.
 A `pylint` analogy is that you can turn off-line width checks globally for you project setting values in